ipfs/community/contributing.md

 If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to juan@ipfs.io, please DO NOT file a public issue.

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

+### Dive Right In

+If you're curious to hack on IPFS right now and you just need an issue to focus on, check out [this search](https://github.com/search?utf8=%E2%9C%93&q=label%3A%22difficulty%3A+easy%22+user%3AIPFS+is%3Aopen&type=Issues&ref=searchresults) for issues tagged as "help wanted".
+Generally, these should be easier for newcomers, and are great places to start hacking away.
+Have fun!

 ### Reporting Issues